lumahealthhq/backend-interview/README.md

 function getRandomUser()
 </p>
 <p>
 7. Sort data of scored patients in increasing order of score.
 In the code it has been done using Quick sort.
-So, its O(nlog(n)).
+So, it will take O(nlog(n)).
 But, it can be improved to O(nlog(k)) where k is the no of patients and if k is 10 then it will be O(cn) where c = log10. function numberSort() {comparator to sort the data} </p>
 <p>
 8. Fill the result with scored patients</p>